This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Are Hawks carnivores?

-Do hawks eat dogs?
+Do hawks eat bears?

 What does it mean when a hawk hangs around your yard?